 CBD, short for cannabidiol, is an herbal supplement derived from cannabis plants.
+CBD seeds are a new generation of cannabis seeds, designed for medical marijuana users.
 If you’re living with chronic pain, you may already have heard of this helpful botanical substance.
 Now, it’s time to discover its pain-relieving effects for yourself.

 In recent years, cannabis research has shifted to focus more on the plant’s potential therapeutic values.
 Most of its therapeutic applications are related to CBD.
 Since the legalization of hemp-based products in 2018, manufacturers have created CBD cream for back pain, arthritis, and more.
 Many consumers remain confused about the benefits and risks of CBD, especially CBD vape juice.